Timothy A. Chey: Films

 In 2012, Chey embarked on a 31-country (including Japan, Brazil, Argentina, China, United Kingdom, Egypt, Dubai, Peru, Hong Kong, et al.) journey for The Epic Journey, a film that shows people whose lives were changed by God.
 The film premiered on prime-time television on Daystar TV reaching over 80 million households.
 The film was submitted to Guinness World Records for most countries filmed in a movie.

 In 2013, Chey also wrote and produced Freedom, based on the early life of John Newton.
 The film stars Cuba Gooding Jr., William Sadler, and Sharon Leal.
 The film premiered on Showtime Network to 55 million homes on prime-time.

 In 2014, Chey wrote, produced and directed David and Goliath that was shot in North Africa and finished in studios in London.

 In 2016, Chey produced and directed "Slamma Jamma" that was released nationwide in theaters in 281 cities on March 24, 2017.
 The film was the third-widest release in the nation.
 The film stars 5-time slam-dunk champion Chris Staples, Michael Irvin, Jose Canseco, et al. The film is about a man who finds God in prison and wins the national slam dunk competition against all odds.

 In 2017, Chey is producing and directing "The Islands" which is the biggest movie on Hawaii history and is based on the incredible true stories of Hawaii's beginnings from Captain Cook's arrival to King Kamehameha's unification wars through the chaotic last months of the monarchy of Queen Liliʻuokalani.
 The film was scheduled to release on 3,000 theaters in November 2018, but that release date has been repeatedly pushed back and is now slotted for September 2019.

+On August 2, 2024, The Firing Squad, written and directed by Chey, was released.
+Produced by Epoch Studios, the film starred Kevin Sorbo and Cuba Gooding Jr. in leading roles.